Ryman: Theo Paphitis

 Theo Paphitis had been involved in the Ryman business since 1994, having had NAG Telecom concessions in larger Ryman stores.
 He developed a relationship with the then marketing director Malcolm Cooke, and this eventually led to Paphitis purchasing Ryman from the receivers in March 1995.
 The purchase was made through Chancerealm Ltd (which later changed its name to Ryman Group Limited).

 In 1996, the Ryman Direct mail order catalogue was introduced, followed by a website in 1998.
 To build a national chain in the United Kingdom, in September 2001, the group acquired the stationery retailer Partners with 86 stores, and in February 2007, purchased 61 stores of Stationery Box.

 The businesses and all stores were combined under a redesigned Ryman brand in October 2008, which presently comprises 210 stores with a turnover of more than £125m.
 In October 2016, the Theo Paphitis Retail Group purchased specialist stationery retailer London Graphics Centre, which was founded in 1973.

 Products

 Ryman was the first stationer to introduce the concept of colour to filing, with both cabinets and folders.
 Today, Ryman Stationery stock a wide range of inkjet cartridges, printers, pens, paper, envelopes, office essentials, filing, presentation materials, diaries and Back to School Supplies.

 Sponsorship

 Ryman were sponsors of the English football Isthmian League from 1997 to 2017, which was, as of 2017, the longest running sponsorship in the history of football in the United Kingdom.

+They were also principal sponsors of the English Football Club, Millwall FC in the 2003-2004 season.

 In addition, Ryman also sponsors cricket through the Surrey Championship.